 You are the most reliable person that your family and friends turn to in times of need, because they know you will help nurture a positive environment that they need to rebuild their confidence.

-You are efficient at breaking down far-reaching health goals like weight loss or lowering specific biometric numbers into detailed, manageable steps for clients or patients.
+You are efficient at breaking down far-reaching health goals around specific biometric numbers into detailed, manageable steps for clients or patients.

 3. Identifying your strengths in relation to others.